 Resolving the situation requires in all cases manual intervention of T7 operations and will take considerably longer than a few seconds as a restart of the Matching Engine is needed.
-When the trading services are reenabled initially all products on the affected partition are in product state "Halt", non-persistent orders and quotes are deleted and trading continues with an auction.
+The LF and FIX LF Gateways will usually be restarted in case of a re-start of the complete T7 system while they remain up in case of a re-start of a single partition.
+When the trading services are re-enabled initially all products on the affected partition are in product state "Halt", non-persistent orders and quotes are deleted and trading continues with an auction.

 Though the Matching Engine service will be disabled when a central component fails it depends on the type of failed component in which order (and when) other services on that partition become unavailable between the incident and the re-start.
-For example, if the App/SeqStatus service from the persistency layer fails the TradeManagerStatus might still be available and usable for a while until the manual shutdown is triggered.
+For example, if the ApplSeqStatus service from the persistency layer fails the TradeManagerStatus might still be available and usable for a while until the manual shutdown is triggered.
 A Market Reset from the Matching Engine (see also section 3.4 and section 3.5) is not triggered until the restart, but since the Matching Engine service is unavailable, no orders can enter the system in the meantime.

-Please note that due to the preliminary nature of all responses sent by the Matching Engine, it is crucial to synchronize the state of all orders with the order restatement in case a Market Reset has been issued by the Matching Engine, see 3.4, 3.5 and 3.9.5, for details.
+Please note that due to the preliminary nature of all responses sent by the Matching Engine, it is crucial to synchronize the state of all orders with the order restatement in case a Market Reset has been issued by the Matching Engine, see 3.4, 3.5 and 3.10.5, for details.

-3.9.1 Matching Engine or Combined PS Gateway/Matching Engine
+3.10.1 Matching Engine or Combined PS Gateway/Matching Engine